-An exasperated loan officer emailed us, asking whether the borrower – a commercial real estate lessor – could really file a chapter 11 case just to evade a state court order to appoint a receiver in a foreclosure proceeding against the borrower’s building.
+An exasperated loan officer emailed us asking whether a borrower, in this case, a commercial real estate lessor, could file for chapter 11 reorganization bankruptcy and evade a state court order appointing a receiver in a foreclosure proceeding against the borrower’s building.